bghengst/fsf-files/README.md

 # fsf-files

-This is a repository where I keep my files for FSF Bootcampl
+This is a repository where I keep my files for FSF Bootcamp